Crash of a Bristol 142 Blenheim IV off Wieringen: 3 killed

 Circumstances:

-The airplane departed RAF West Raynham in the evening of November 24 on an operation to Hamburg.
-It crashed in unknown circumstances into the North Sea.
+The airplane departed RAF West Raynham at 1735LT on an operation to Amsterdam-Schiphol Airport.
+Approaching the Dutch coast, it was shot down by the German Flak and crashed into the sea off Schiermonnikoog Island.
 All three crew members were killed.

 Crew: